 Ontario Disability Support Program (ODSP) Issues

-The Ontario Disability Support Program (“ODSP”) is a Ministry of Community and Social Services program that provides financial assistance to people with disabilities over the age of 18 who are in financial need.
-The benefits paid under ODSP vary depending on the recipient’s shelter costs and the number of people in the family or “benefit unit”.
-In order for a person with a disability to be eligible for ODSP, he or she must meet the medical eligibility threshold test and the financial testing provisions regarding assets and income as set out in the regulations under the Ontario Disability Support Program Act.
+The Ontario Disability Support Program (“ODSP”) is a Ministry of Community and Social Services program that provides financial assistance to persons with disabilities over the age of 18 who are in financial need.
+The benefits paid under ODSP vary depending on the recipient’s shelter costs and the number of persons in the family or “benefit unit”.
+For a person with a disability to be eligible for ODSP, he or she must meet the medical eligibility threshold and the financial eligibility provisions regarding assets and income as set out in the regulations under the Ontario Disability Support Program Act.
 As of 2017, the maximum value of assets that can be held by an ODSP recipient is $40,000 for a single individual, $50,000 for a couple, and $500 for each non-spousal dependant.

-- Where a person is going to receive an inheritance from a deceased person’s estate and the inheritance was not placed in a Henson trust by the deceased person’s will, if the person has the requisite mental capacity to settle a trust, the person can place up to a maximum of $100,000 in a discretionary trust called a Trust Derived from Inheritance (also known as a Disability Expense Trust in order to protect his or her ODSP eligibility.
-If the inheritance is going to be greater than $100,000, there may be other exempt assets that the person wants to convert the funds to in order to maintain ODSP eligibility.
+- A person receiving ODSP is going to receive an inheritance from a deceased person’s estate, and that inheritance was not put in a Henson trust by the deceased person’s will.
+If the recipient has the requisite mental capacity to settle a trust, that person can place up to a maximum of $100,000 in a discretionary trust called a Trust Derived from Inheritance (also known as a Disability Expense Trust) in order to protect his or her ODSP eligibility.
+If the inheritance is greater than $100,000, there may be other exempt assets that the person can convert the funds to in order to maintain ODSP eligibility.

-- Where a person wants to leave a bequest in his or her will to a disabled person who may be in receipt of ODSP or who may need to apply for ODSP in the future, that person will need legal advice about whether a Henson trust is required in his or her will and other estate planning ideas for disabled beneficiaries.
+- A person wants to leave a bequest in his or her will to a disabled person who receives ODSP benefits or who may need to apply for ODSP in the future.
+The person making the bequest will need advice about whether a Henson trust is required for the disabled beneficiary, and advice about other estate planning ideas for disabled beneficiaries.

-- Where a person is acting as the estate trustee of an estate that has disabled beneficiaries, that person may need advice regarding the payments that can be made to those beneficiaries with a view to maintaining ODSP eligibility
+- A person is acting as the estate trustee of an estate that has disabled beneficiaries.
+That person may need legal advice regarding the form of payments that can be made to those beneficiaries without jeopardizing their ODSP eligibility.

-- Where a person is acting as or applying to be a guardian of property for an ODSP benefits recipient, that person may need advice regarding how to manage the person’s assets and income in order to maintain ODSP eligibility
+- A person is acting as or applying to be a guardian of property for an ODSP benefits recipient.
+That person may need advice regarding how to manage the ODSP recipient’s assets and income in order to maintain ODSP eligibility.

-- Where there is a claim that there was an overpayment of ODSP benefits and a request for repayment has been made by ODSP, the ODSP benefits recipient may want to dispute the claim and may require advice about how to do so.
+- A claim of overpayment of ODSP benefits has been made and a request for repayment has been issued by ODSP.
+The ODSP benefits recipient may want to dispute the claim and may require advice about how to do so.